-A moment-angle complex $\zk$ is a cellular subcomplex in a unit polydisc $\D^m\subset{\C}^m$ composed of products of disc and circles~\cite{bu-pa02}.
+A moment-angle complex $\zk$ is a cellular subcomplex in the unit polydisc $\D^m\subset{\C}^m$ composed of products of discs and circles~\cite{bu-pa00}.
 These products are parametrised by a finite simplicial complex~$\sK$ on a set of $m$ elements.
-Each moment-angle complex $\zk$ carries a natural action of an $m$-torus~$T^m$.
-Moment-angle complexes have many interesting homotopical and geometric properties, and have been studied intensively over the last ten years (see~\cite{b-b-c-g10},~\cite{pano13}).
+Each moment-angle complex $\zk$ carries a natural action of the $m$-torus~$T^m$.
+Moment-angle complexes have many interesting homotopical and geometric properties, and have been studied intensively over the last ten years (see~\cite{bu-pa00,b-b-c-g10, gi-lo13,gr-th13,pano13}).
 When $\sK$ is the boundary of a simplicial polytope or, more generally, a triangulated sphere, the moment-angle complex $\zk$ is a manifold, referred to as a \emph{moment-angle manifold}.

 Moment-angle manifolds arising from polytopes can be realised by nondegenerate intersections of Hermitian quadrics in~${\C}^m$.
-These intersections of quadratic surfaces have appeared in holomorphic dynamics as transverse spaces for complex foliations (see~\cite{bo-me06} for a historic account of these developments), and in symplectic toric topology as the level sets for the moment maps of Hamiltonian torus actions on~${\C}^m$ (see~\cite{audi91}).
-As it has been discovered by Bosio and Meersseman in~\cite{bo-me06}, moment-angle manifolds arising from polytopes admit complex-analytic structures as~\emph{LVM-manifolds}.
+These intersections of quadratic surfaces feature in holomorphic dynamics as transverse spaces for complex foliations (see~\cite{bo-me06} for a historic account of these developments), and in symplectic toric topology as level sets for the moment maps of Hamiltonian torus actions on~${\C}^m$ (see~\cite{audi91}).
+As was discovered by Bosio and Meersseman in~\cite{bo-me06}, moment-angle manifolds arising from polytopes admit complex structures as~\emph{LVM-manifolds}.
 This led to establishing a fruitful link between the theory of moment-angle manifolds and complex geometry.

-An alternative construction of complex-analytic structures on moment-angle manifolds was given in~\cite{pa-us12}; it works not only for manifolds~$\zk$ arising from polytopes, but also when $\sK$ is the underlying complex of a complete simplicial fan~$\Sigma$.
+An alternative construction of complex structures on moment-angle manifolds was given in~\cite{pa-us12}; it works not only for manifolds~$\zk$ arising from polytopes, but also when $\sK$ is the underlying complex of a complete simplicial fan~$\Sigma$.
 The complex structure on $\zk$ comes from its realisation as the quotient of an open subset $U(\sK)\subset\C^m$ (the complement to a set of coordinate subspaces determined by~$\sK$) by an action of $\C^\ell$ embedded as a holomorphic subgroup in the $\C^\times$-torus $(\C^\times)^m$.
-As in toric geometry, the simplicial fan condition guarantees that the quotient is Hausdorff.
+As in toric geometry, the simplicial fan condition guarantees that the quotient is Hausdorff~\cite{pano13}.